 To learn more about cryotherapy, the benefits it offers, and why you should consider adding cryotherapy treatment to your recovery routine, keep on reading.

 What is cryotherapy anyway?

-While localized cryotherapy does have its place - to treat areas of the body that are particularly problematic, for example – however, generally speaking, for weightlifters, whole-body cryotherapy is the preferred and most popular method.
+While localized cryotherapy does have its place - to treat areas of the body that are particularly problematic, whole body cryotherapy treatment has found popularity in chronic pain relief with many sports medicine enthusiasts.

 Weight Loss Support

 There are proven weight loss benefits of cryotherapy.
 While it doesn’t directly cause weight loss, the very cold temperatures boost the metabolism, which in turn aids in weight loss.

 Research studies have found that exposure to extremely cold temperatures can increase the body’s metabolic rate while it’s returning to normal body temperature after the therapy session is completed.